-Data type Default Retention Configurable?
+Data type Default Retention Configurable

-Metric data 13 months No
+Metrics 13 months No

 Notebook auto-saved queries 28 days Yes